This function calculates the posteior probability Pr(Y | X, data)

 , the prior probabilities are assumed to be all equal.- nsamples

-integer or
+Integer or

 NULL

-: desired number of samples of the variability of the probability forY
+(default): desired number of samples of the variability of the probability forY

 .
 IfNULL

 , no samples are reported.
-If"all"
+If'all'

 (orInf

-), all samples obtained by thelearn
+), all samples obtained by thelearn()

-function are used.
-Default100
+function are used.- quantiles

-numeric vector, between 0 and 1, or
+Numeric vector, between 0 and 1, or

 NULL